Shopify/graphql-design-tutorial/TUTORIAL.md

 While this is a decent starting place, it is insufficient for a proper GraphQL API.

+As a starting point, do not default to the CRUD verb names.
+Database statements are well described using CRUD verbs, but they are implementation details that should be hidden from the API consumers.
+It’s rare that a CRUD verb adequately describes a business operation.
+Instead, consider your domain, context, and the action of the mutation.
+If there’s a more meaningful verb to use, then prefer that.
+For example, don’t use `collectionDelete` if the primary outcome is unpublishing a collection; instead name it `collectionUnpublish`.

 ### Separate Logical Actions

 The first thing we might notice if we were to stick to just CRUD is that our